 Feedback is valuable to us and helps us identify where and how services can improve.
 Unfortunately, not everyone's voice is being heard.

 We want people whose voices are seldom heard to share care experiences with us.
-This includes people who are more likely to experience poorer care and inequalities.
+This includes people who are most likely to have a poorer experience of care.

 Our campaign will focus on collecting experiences from people from seldom-heard communities, including: